mehdicharife/mission-management-system/README.md

 ### Reimbursement Service
-Exposes a number of endpoints for handling reimbursement requests and their respective lifecycles
+Exposes a number of endpoints for handling reimbursement requests and their respective lifecycles.

 | Method | Path                                      | Description                                              | Privilege                   |
 |--------|-------------------------------------------|----------------------------------------------------------|-----------------------------|